tobing/nginx-certbot-php-mysql-docker/README.md

 # Nginx, Php-fpm and MySQL/PostgreSQL stack with Certbot from docker-compose.yml

-This repo to create Nginx, Php-fpm and MySQL/PostgreSQL stack with Certbot from docker-compose.yml file.
+This repository to create Nginx, Php-fpm and MySQL/PostgreSQL stack with Certbot from docker-compose.yml file.